amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 ```
 ./pipeline-driver.py exec
 ```
 where _exec_ is one of EA, EU, JAO or NA.
-The module listens to queue _pipe_, selector _pipeline.process.&lt;exec>_ and expects the body of the request to be the ousID.
+The module listens to queue _pipe_, selector _pipeline.process.&lt;exec>_ and expects the body of the request to be the ousUID.
 It then:
 1. sets the OUS state to _Processing_
 2. "Launches" the Pipeline and waits for it to finish (up to 5 seconds)
 3. Sets the OUS state to _ProcessingProblem_ or _ReadyForReview_ (with some probability)